aws-samples/aws-cdk-examples/.github/extract-snippets/README.md

 follow any code on their line and must begin with the language's single-line comment marker (`//` in many languages, `#` in some others).
-If a language does not have a single-line comment marker, the block comment delimiter may be used, but must be closed on the same line.
+If a language does not have a single-line comment marker, the block comment delimiter may be used, but must be closed on the same line following the snippet tag.
 The snippet tag is followed by the snippet directive, a colon, and an argument in square brackets.
 Whitespace is permitted (but optional) between the comment marker and the snippet directive.
 For example:

 `// snippet-start:[cdk.typescript.widget_service]`